lisiki-jp/okinawa_gametheory/README.md

 Note: The video is in English, but don't worry.
 Because he uses clear PowerPoint slides for everything, the **YouTube Auto-Translate** function works surprisingly well.
 Click the bottom right cog icon to change the audio or sub.

+---
+ignore this. this is just a trick to load mermaidjs in Github Pages.
 <!-- Load Mermaid.js v10+ -->

 <script type="module">